 Every Sort of Help

-And on this day, had her company been wanted anywhere, Aimee might have.
-She could hear Mrs. Frieslander telling the story to Monty and Biyah—the three of them in the parlor, waiting lunch—about the man whose passage to America her father had paid, on condition of his marrying her eldest sister, and who had married, instead, a girl he’d met in steerage.
+And on this day, had her company been wanted anywhere, she might have.
+She could hear Mrs. Frieslander telling her story to Monty and Biyah, the three of them in the parlor, waiting the gong—that one about the man whose passage to America her father had paid, on condition of his marrying her eldest sister, and who had come married already, instead, to a girl he’d met in steerage.

-Bidding for solitude, Aimee had begun this chore, that Shaw would like to take away from her…because she hadn’t been able to go up and sit thinking in a chair at Carey’s bedside, while he slept.
-Ruby, at the creek having taken up nursing him, was still at it.
+Bidding for solitude, Aimee had begun this chore, that Shaw would like to take away from her…because she hadn’t been able to go up and sit thinking, in a chair at Carey’s bedside, while he slept.
+Ruby, for having at the creek taken up nursing him, was still at it.

-And her nephew, being well suited temperamentally to omitting Jane from his calculations—and bedazzled as he was with Ruby’s birds (Aimee was a bit, herself)—she had put her head round Hogben’s door, meaning to say something pointed about a telegram.
+And her nephew being well suited temperamentally to omitting Jane from his calculations, bedazzled as he was with Ruby’s birds (Aimee was a bit, herself), she had put her head round Hogben’s door, meaning to say something pointed about a telegram.

-Ruby touched a finger to her lips, then whispered loudly, “I’ll stay, if you don’t mind, unless you tell me I’ll be more help in the kitchen.”
+Ruby touched a finger to her lips, then in a loud whisper, said, “I’ll stay, if you don’t mind…unless you tell me I’ll be more help in the kitchen.”